AutoConfig Job Types

 }

-Filtered quote (for bitRage)
+Filtered Quote (for bitRage)

 Type name in config: filteredQuote

-This job type uses ticker filters.
+This job type uses Ticker Filters.

-Job output: It adds the quote of each pair passing all filters to the filteredQuote list.
-Each time the job runs, the list gets completely replaced with the new results.
+Job output: It adds the quote currency of each pair passing all filters to the filteredQuote

 Pair options:

-Config example
+Config Example

-The example below would do the following:
+The example below would perform the following actions:

-- scan all binance BTC-x pairs
+- Scan all Binance BTC-x pairs.

-- find pairs with a bid/ask spread higher than 0.7%
+- Find pairs with a bid/ask spread higher than 0.7%.

 {